stavroskasidis/BlazorContextMenu/README.md

 <details open="open"><summary>Upgrading from 0.16 to 0.17</summary>

 >- Removed the deprecated automatic embed of resources in blazor client-side.
 You must reference the static files as described in the "Installation" section.
+>- The static resources path has changed in preview 7 from `_content/blazorcontextmenu/` to `_content/Blazor.ContextMenu/`
 </details>

 <details><summary>Upgrading from 0.15 to 0.16</summary>